Kültepe: Kārum Kaneš

 The quarter of the city that most interests historians is the kārum, a portion of the city that was set aside by local officials for the early Assyrian merchants to use without paying taxes as long as the goods remained inside the kārum.
 The term kārum means "port" in Akkadian, the lingua franca of the time, but its meaning was later extended to refer to any trading colony whether or not it bordered water.

 Several other cities in Anatolia also had a kārum, but the largest was Kaneš, whose important kārum was inhabited by soldiers and merchants from Assyria for hundreds of years.
 They traded local tin and wool for luxury items, foodstuffs, spices and woven fabrics from the Assyrian homeland and Elam.

 The remains of the kārum form a large circular mound 500 m in diameter and about 20 m above the plain (a tell).
 The kārum settlement is the result of several superimposed stratigraphic periods.
 New buildings were constructed on top of the remains of the earlier periods so there is a deep stratigraphy from prehistoric times to the early Hittite period.

 The kārum was destroyed by fire at the end of levels II and Ib.
 The inhabitants left most of their possessions behind, as found by modern archaeologists.

 The findings have included numerous baked-clay tablets, some of which were enclosed in clay envelopes stamped with cylinder seals.
 The documents record common activities, such as trade between the Assyrian colony and the city-state of Assur and between Assyrian merchants and local people.
 The trade was run by families rather than the state.
 The Kültepe texts are the oldest documents from Anatolia.
-Although they are written in Old Assyrian, the Hittite loanwords and names in the texts are the oldest record of any Indo-European language (see also Ishara).
+Although they are written in Old Assyrian, the Hittite loanwords and names in the texts are the oldest record of any Indo-European language.
 Most of the archaeological evidence is typical of Anatolia rather than of Assyria, but the use of both cuneiform and the dialect is the best indication of Assyrian presence.